ilan-anodot/anodotcost_api_docs_slate/source/includes/_Tags.md

 key |  the metric key name
 value |  the metric key value

-In the above example all metrics return from the query:
+In the example on the right all metrics returning from the query:
 `((key1 == val1) AND (key2 == val2)) OR ((key1 ==val3) AND (key2 ==val4))`  will be tagged with the tag: `tagName:tagValue`

 > Example Request